konerjonlar/ml-bootcamp-medical-cost/README.md

 5. **Model Evaluation:**
    - Evaluate the optimized model using regression metrics (MSE, MAE, RMSE).
 ---
+## General Overview

+### About the Dataset

+The "insurance.csv" dataset contains information about health insurance costs.
+It includes various attributes of insured individuals along with their associated healthcare charges.
+This dataset covers factors such as smoking habits, age, gender, region, BMI (Body Mass Index), and number of children, which can impact health insurance costs.

+### Dataset Contents

+The dataset typically includes the following columns:

+- `age`: Represents the age of the insured individual.
+- `sex`: Indicates the gender of the insured individual (female or male).
+- `bmi`: Represents the Body Mass Index (BMI) of the insured individual.
+- `children`: Indicates the number of children the insured individual has.
+- `smoker`: Indicates whether the insured individual is a smoker or not (yes or no).
+- `region`: Represents the region where the insured individual resides (northeast, northwest, southeast, southwest).
+- `charges`: Represents the healthcare charges of the insured individual.

+### Purpose

+This dataset can be used to understand and analyze factors influencing health insurance costs.
+For example, how do insurance costs differ between smokers and non-smokers?
+What is the impact of age, gender, BMI, etc., on insurance costs?
+This dataset can help answer such questions and assist in predicting approximate health insurance costs.

+---

 ## "insurance.csv" Usage Guide

 This guide demonstrates step-by-step how to perform basic data analysis using the "insurance.csv" dataset.